Car free walking

 Car-free walking is a movement in the United Kingdom that aims to encourage people who take recreational walks to use public transport instead of a car to get to their starting point.
+This movement did not stop in UK, similar movements have been conducted in places such as New York City with other motivations in addition to the main goal like personal health and fitness.

 Principles

 Car-free walking was created to encourage walkers to use public transport rather than using cars to reach the start of a walk.
 This is to reduce the number of cars in the countryside, particularly in National Parks, which can cause congestion and inappropriate parking.
 It is also to support bus and train services in rural areas.
 Encouraging people not to use their cars is also one of the key aspects of efforts to combat climate change caused through greenhouse gas emissions.

 Benefits

 Car-free walking has environmental benefits, because it encourages people not to use a car and provides information on how to do this.
 It also supports public transport in rural areas.
 The benefits for the walker include the opportunity to walk linear routes that start and finish in different places and the chance to have a drink at the end of the walk without then having to drive.
 Many of the walking routes suggest a pub at the end of the walk.